IF YOU ARE DISABLED OR BLIND

 dates, places, and types of work you have done in the 15 years before you became unable to work because of your illnesses, injuries, or conditions, including your daily duties for the type of work you did and why your employment ended;

-information about your physical or mental impairment(s) (including emotional or learning problems;
+information about your physical or mental impairment(s);

 names, addresses, and telephone numbers of doctors, hospitals and any other medical sources you have seen;